 Please note that in order for your application to be successful, you must be knowledgeable about the field in which you wish to intern.
 After we receive your Personal Statement and Résumé, we will be in touch with LSBU’s Internship Application, which will require you to list your top 3 choices of internship placements.
 You must select 3 areas of interest with which you are familiar and have some experience with in your coursework, work experience, and/or volunteer experience.
 If you apply for an internship in a field with which you are not very familiar, your application has a lower chance of being accepted.

-All internship application deadlines are strict, as you will need to allow time to for LSBU to place you in an internship, as well as the time you’ll need to obtain your Tier 4 visa.
+Internship program application deadlines are strict.
+This is due to the time LSBU needs to place you in an internship, as well as the time you’ll need to obtain your Tier 4 (General) Student Visa.
 Please make sure you refer to the Dates, Prices and Deadlines page to make sure your application is submitted on time!

-In order to intern during your time in the U.K., in addition to your studies, you will need to obtain a Tier 4 visa.
+In order to intern during your time in the U.K., in addition to your studies, you will need to obtain a Tier 4 (General) Student Visa.
 Interning falls under the category of “work”, and therefore this visa allows you to complete up to 20 hours per week in tandem with your studies.
-ASA students are responsible for obtaining their Tier 4 Student Visa before their departure to London.
+ASA students are responsible for obtaining their Tier 4 (General) Student Visa before their departure to London.
 Please visit ASA’s Information Library for a PDF that outlines the Tier 4 (General) Student Visa application guidelines and process.
 Following your review of the PDF, please contact ASA with any further questions.